-We were on a trip from the ‘UN-related’ international school I was working at in Bangkok.
+We were on a trip from the international school I was working at in Bangkok.
 They called this annual outdoor education excursion, ‘A Week on the Wild Side’.
 It consisted of staying in a beautiful resort and taking day trips to do stuff like white-water rafting or trekking.
 So, not that wild, really.
-The parents of the richest kid in the school had hired a medical team which followed us everywhere, or as far as it could, in a small, well-equipped ambulance.
+The parents of the richest kid in the school had hired a medical team which followed us as far as it could in a small, well-equipped ambulance.
 Just in case somebody fell off an elephant or ran into a deaf tiger or something.

-In those fifteen minutes I started writing a letter to the school administration and the Science and Humanities departments, headed ‘In the first global election I vote NO’, and accompanied by several pages of links.
+A few months later, all classes at the school had been instructed to take part in what was called ‘the first global election’, which was not an election but a propaganda exercise in which people across the world would simultaneously turn off lights and electrical appliances for fifteen minutes.
+I don’t remember being asked to take a vote among the students or discuss the issue; we were all simply expected to turn off the AC and sweat gently as we carried on with our lesson.
+That’s not what happened in my classroom: instead we took improvised set-squares to Al Gore’s graphs, and I started writing a letter to the school administration and to the Science and Humanities departments, headed ‘In the first global election I vote NO’, and accompanied by several pages of links.
 I criticised the school for promoting dubious science, and invited any colleague to debate the issue with me.
-I wanted to create a high profile public debate in which students and teachers would take part, as a ‘teachable moment’, and a demonstration of the ‘culture of thinking’ and inquiry which we were supposed to be creating among our students.
+I wanted to create a public debate in which students and teachers would take part, as a ‘teachable moment’, and a demonstration of the ‘culture of thinking’ and inquiry which we were allegedly trying to foster among our students.

 But during that trek through the forest, an interesting thing started happening.
-I was walking at the back of the straggling, elongated file of children and teachers, talking intently with one of my colleagues, a polymath who taught history as well as mathematics and physics.
+I was walking at the back of the straggling, elongated file of children and teachers, talking with one of my colleagues, a polymath who taught history as well as mathematics and physics.
 The wide-ranging discussions I always got into with Mick were for me the highlight of the annual trip.

 When I’d finished, she smiled at me happily and said, ‘Thanks!’ before running forward to rejoin her friends and share the good news that the world was not ending.